andreashlarsen/ML-SAScombine/README.md

 We are working on making a GUI available, hence the folder GUI.
 However this is not available yet.

 ## Notes  and warnings
 * The program is a beta version - so use it with care.
 Feedback is more than welcome.
-Preferably via this GitHub page.
+Preferably via this GitHub page.nnnn
 * ML-SAScombine can be applied to SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors.

 ## Credit
 The program was written by Andreas Haahr Larsen
 Input and insight from Jochen Hub, Jill Trewhella and Patrice Vachette
 If you use ML-SAScombine in you work, please cite: Trewhella, Vachette, Larsen 2024, in prep

 ## Release notes (from version beta0.15 and onwards)
-* beta0.15:  adjusted default protocol for assigning background level
+* beta0.15:  adjusted default protocol for assigning background level.
 * beta0.16:  added option (-offset2 or --offset_option2) for an alternative protocol for assigning background levels.
 Not default.
 * beta0.17:  added option (-ga or --guinier_analysis).
 This option use autorg (from ATSAS) to normalize the merged curve with the forward scattering I(0).
 Requires that autorg is installad.
 Not default.